Rule Templates

 return { status: 'failure', message: `The values must not be the same` };

-Note that returning any value in the message
+Note that returning any value in the `message` above can be customized by you.

 The data from DS2 is imported after that of DS1.
 The rules start running for DS2.